 Keep snacks healthy, encourage drinking water and keep juice to a minimum.

 The parents who have trouble with discipline are often more permissive, because they don't want their children to resent them or because they feel guilty about not being "superparents."
-But, the children who get into most trouble in the world are "spoiled" children and children who didn't get enough affection.
 As a parent you may want to take a look at the ways you are being too permissive and make an effort to firm up your discipline in those areas.
 Make the punishment "fit the crime."
 Keep your discipline simple, short, and consistent.
 Be loving but firm.

 Map out rules that help your child learn to control impulsiveness and expected behavior without impairing their independence.
 Keep your child's developmental level in mind when you set limits and don't expect more than he is capable of achieving.
 Remember that you are a key role model for your child.
 The more even-handed and controlled your behavior, the more likely your child will be to pattern himself after you.